Egyptian, Classical, Ancient Near Eastern Art

 A kohl pot’s specialized function required a certain shape: broad, low proportions that fit in the palm of the hand; an opening wide enough to allow the insertion of a finger or applicator; and a tight lid to protect the contents from dust, wind, and moisture.
 Although the shape remained consistent, craftsmen used different colored materials to achieve variety.

-Egyptian alabaster, traces of galena
+Egyptian alabaster, galena

 ca. 1938-1700 B.C.E.